Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 1. Create directory `./config/logging`.
 2. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (i.e. `CanadaESLZ-main` to create path `./config/logging/CanadaESLZ-main/`).
-3. Create JSON parameters file with name `logging.parameters.json` (any name can be used) in directory created on step 2 (i.e. `./config/logging/CanadaESLZ-main/logging.parameters.json`).
+3. Create JSON parameters file with name `logging.parameters.json` (any name can be used) in the directory (i.e. `./config/logging/CanadaESLZ-main/logging.parameters.json`).
 4. Define deployment parameters based on example below.

     **Template to use for logging.parameters.json**